grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 #### 3. The Conspiracy

 [Wainscot Society - TV Tropes](https://tvtropes.org/pmwiki/pmwiki.php/Main/WainscotSociety)

+Monsters are not only real, some of them are people.

 My favourite part of any WoD setting is: why doesn't everyone know about the monsters?
 The fantasy WoD delivers is not just that you are a creature of darkness, but that you are also part of a hidden, parallel society with its own intrigues and conflicts.
 Over the years _White Wolf_ employed a number of devices to explain how monster stay hidden: Paradox, the Veil, the Delirium etc. In _Curseborne_ however there's no Masquerade, no Technocracy, no grand conspiracy.
 People just rationalise the supernatural away.
 The general populace just don't care, which is at least an original sharp turn from the angst of the WoD.